pmean/build-website/text/07/StubbornInsistence.md

-But perhaps the greatest effort to keep a surgical procedure blinded occurred in a study of fetal cell implants as a treatment for patients with Parkinson\'s disease.
+But perhaps the greatest effort to keep a surgical procedure blinded occurred in a study of fetal cell implants as a treatment for patients with Parkinson's disease.
 In that study, patients in the control group underwent a surgery where holes were drilled in the skull, but no fetal cells were inserted.
 There was a fury of criticisms of this trial.
 My favorite critique has a wonderful title.